SzahnDhore/Helper-of-language/README.md

 She hasn't contributed to or tested the code and she isn't very interested in hearing me talk about it, but at least she almost pretends to listen to me when I do.
 That's all I can ask for, I suppose.

 ##### Rogeru
-Has provided some helpful information
+Has provided helpful comments on the code.

 ### External resources
 * This project includes images from the Flag Icon set by Mark James. (http://www.famfamfam.com/lab/icons/flags/)